Dwight Hall Hosts First-Ever Yale Day of Service Project at Yale Alumni Association Assembly and Yale Alumni Fund Convocation

 On November 14, 2024, Dwight Hall engaged alumni participating in the Yale Alumni Association (YAA) Assembly and Yale Alumni Fund Convocation in three service opportunities, marking the first time a Yale Day of Service project was offered at the annual convening of alumni leaders.

-Led by Dwight Hall staff and students, alumni volunteers built personal care kits for Community Soup Kitchen, cleared trails leading into East Rock Park for the Eli Whitney Museum and Workshop, and transplanted seeds for Community Placemaking Engagement Network, all while reflecting on the role of service in New Haven and their home communities.
+Led by Dwight Hall staff and students, alumni volunteers built personal care kits for Community Soup Kitchen, cleared trails leading into East Rock Park for the Eli Whitney Museum and Workshop, and transplanted seedlings for Community Placemaking Engagement Network, all while reflecting on the role of service in New Haven and their home communities.

 Mara Balk, Associate Director for Volunteer Engagement at the YAA, explained how “Dwight Hall’s activities are a natural fit with the YAA’s service programs–Yale Day of Service and Yale Alumni Service Corps.”
 She had been looking for opportunities to bring the programs together for a while.